 The phalanges form the fingers and thumb of the hand.
 The thumb has 2 phalanges (proximal and distal) and the other digits have 3 (proximal, middle and distal) for a total of 14.

 Each phalanx is comprised of a base, proximally, and a head, distally, with the shaft between them.
-The articulation of the proximal and middle phalanges form the proximal interphalangeal joint (PIP); and the articulation of the middle and distal phalanges form the interphalangeal joint (DIP).
+The articulation of the proximal and middle phalanges forms the proximal interphalangeal joint (PIP); and the articulation of the middle and distal phalanges forms the interphalangeal joint (DIP).
 These are hinge joints, capable of flexion and extension.
 The ulnar and radial collateral ligaments along with the joint capsule are the primary stabilizers.
 The volar plate, a band of fibrocartilaginous tissue, prevents hyperextension.
 The flexor and extensor tendons of course attach to bone at their insertion sites, and bone injuries there (typically avulsions) and lead to functional failure of the flexor or extensor tendon so affected.

 annotated xray of hand showing regions of phalanx and soft tissue attachment points

 Patients typically present with pain and swelling with a history of a blow or crush to the injured digit.
-Ecchymoses may also be present.
+Ecchymoses may be present.

 Distal phalanx fractures are usually caused by a direct blow or crush, which can also cause nail bed injuries (seen as a hematoma beneath the nail).

 clinical photo of crushed finger suggesting bony injury

 Tuft fractures are fractures of the cancellous bone at the distal tip.
 The integrity of the flexor and extensor tendons should be assessed with any injury to the distal phalanx.
 Nailbed injuries (that require repair) commonly accompany tuft fractures, as do subungual hematomas (that may need to be drained).